user074/neural-feed/README.md

 ### Usage

 1. Enter a name in the input field (e.g., "Andrej Karpathy")
-2. Click "Generate Feed" or press Enter
+2. Click "Find me" or press Enter
 3. Watch the agent log as it:
    - Searches and identifies the person
    - Harvests data from multiple sources